Announcing the Urban Monastic Breviary

-One of the most content rich parts of our practice of Urban Monasticism is praying the offices.
+One of the most content rich parts of our practice of Urban Monasticism is praying the Divine Offices.
 All of the psalms, readings, canticles, antiphons, prayers, and more that go into this daily rhythm.
 To help those of us on this path we have begun the process of creating a breviary of our own.

 There are a few distinctive characteristics that will be present in this Breviary.
 I hope that by sharing our vision for this work you can understand why we are undertaking it instead of just using existing works.
 First and foremost we need to make clear that it will never be a requirement to use our breviary.
 For individuals in traditions that have their own breviaries we encourage you to use them.
 We will – when meeting together – use our Breviary.